So you’ve got the best fat burning workout, you’ve got the Myprotein Thermopure fat burner… you’re good to go right?

 So why actually is this?
 Well, when consumed, protein produces a high thermogenic effect in the body, this is because protein takes more energy for the body to digest … meaning you actually end up burning 30% of the calories you consume!
 This extra energy needed to break down protein means your body sees a boost in metabolism, which continues to work away for hours even after you’ve finished eating!
 Not only this, but protein is known to be the most filling macro nutrient providing the added benefit of eating less and staying fuller for longer!

 BUT, don’t race off and start tucking into those big meaty steaks.
 Red meat has several benefits including being a good source of some vitamin B complexes and iron, however it should be consumed in moderation due to it’s high fat content.
-Also high consumptions of red meat have also been associated to certain cancers, so much so, that it’s actually government recommended you consume less than 90g a day of red meat and less than 50g of processed meat!
+The government recommends you consume less than 90g a day of red meat and less than 50g of processed meat.